vyuh-tech/vyuh/README.md

 > the `CMS`, with powerful `Flutter` counterparts that take care of all the
 > complexity.

-The teams managing the content and experience don't have to worry about pixel precision or performance and focus more on _building the screen journeys and page content_ instead.
+The teams (Business teams) managing the content and experience don't have to worry about UI Design, pixel precision or performance and focus more on _building the screen journeys and page content_ instead.
 The Flutter engineering teams handle the complexity of the components along with its performance.

 This clear separation allows a phenomenal flexibility in building simple to large scale apps.
 It also gives _the right tools to the right teams_ and makes them more productive.

+> _Business_ teams **assemble** page-content and journeys, whereas the
+> _Engineering_ teams focus on the **developing** the design, performance and
+> scalability of those _content-blocks_.
+This results in a _gallery of blocks_
+> which the Business teams use to create the content of the App.

+### The Framework

-**Vyuh** comes with powerful capabilities like:
+The **Vyuh** framework has some powerful built-in capabilities such as:

 - [x] Building features atomically and in a modular fashion.
 - [x] Features as transferable and reusable units of functionality that can be